 Downstream from the base of Celestial Falls, the decaying, graffiti-covered remains of the power station sit, and are a stark contrast to the natural beauty of the spectacular waterfalls.
 Because the falls are located in a fertile agricultural region, Pacific Power and Light built the now defunct power plant in 1901, and supplied electricity to Wasco and Sherman Counties until 1963.
 Since then, local governmental agencies have made several unsuccessful attempts to renew the hydroelectric project.
 The crumbling building and generators inside provide wonderful opportunities to capture colorful compositions filled with a variety of industrial textures.

 After exploring the power station, most people are content with returning to the parking area and leaving White River Falls.
 What they fail to realize is that from the ridge to the east, high above the state park, a fantastic perspective of both waterfalls and Mt.
 Hood in the distance awaits.
 At sunset, the view from this perch is one of a kind and jaw-dropping photographs can be produced there.

 One of the tips my first photography instructor instilled in me is that, no matter how gorgeous the scene is in front of your camera, always turn around and look behind you.
 With such a hypnotizing spectacle happening to the west, it's easy to become enamored and not heed this advice.
 But when you do, you will be rewarded, and depending on the time of year, you can capture a sensational moonrise over the Tygh Valley to the east.

 White River Falls is an oddly out of place jewel that showcases incredible Oregon landscape photography opportunities and industrial masterpieces.
-We explore White River Falls on the October 2020 Oregon Fall Colors Photo Tours and invite you to join us.
+We explore White River Falls on our Oregon Photo Tours and invite you to join us.